nuzcraft/slimes_in_this_dungeon/README.md

 ## Controls
 W, A, S, D Keys to Move
 Number Keys to use special abilities (when unlocked)
+Spacebar to pass your turn
 Collect the Crystals to Escape!

 ## Credits